 Keep a close eye on the performance of your BPO company.
 Are their services worth the cost?
 Do you see an increase in your profit margin?
 Did the pain points you had disappear?
 Have you truly been freed from day-to-day operational management to pursue growth opportunities?

 The acceptable answer here is “yes”.
-Otherwise, it’s time to look elsewhere, or maybe even bring those processes in-house.
+Otherwise, it’s time to look elsewhere, or maybe even look to solidify those processes in-house.
 One thing to remember is that outsourcing isn’t made equal.
 Some services take longer to provide value, while others should be bringing results pretty fast.

 For 100% relevant advice for your case, you should talk with a BPO specialist.